DLBCL Relapse Chances and Treatment Options | MyLymphomaTeam

 Third-Line Treatment Options

 Chimeric antigen receptor (CAR) T-cell therapy is a relatively new advancement in treating cancer.
 It’s a type of gene therapy that teaches your immune system to recognize and destroy cancer cells.
-CAR T-cell therapy for DLBCL uses your own T cells, a type of immune cell.
-In CAR T-cell therapy, your T cells are collected, genetically engineered to recognize the molecule CD19 on the outside of lymphoma cells, and re-infused back into your body to fight cancer.
+In CAR T-cell therapy, your T cells are collected, genetically engineered to recognize lymphoma cells, and returned to your body to fight cancer.

 Your oncologist may prescribe CAR T-cell therapy if you relapsed within one year of receiving R-CHOP therapy, if you have refractory disease, or as a third-line treatment.
 Examples of anti-CD19 therapies approved for treating DLBCL include: